 - Plan for the future.

-The first step to create and develop an effective nonprofit is to specifically define your mission.
-Your nonprofit’s mission statement is at the core of everything you do.
-It’s why you raise money, the purpose behind your programming, and the whole reason you’re embarking on this adventure.
+The first step to get your nonprofit off the ground is to write a clear mission statement.
+Your nonprofit’s mission is at the core of everything you do.
+It motivates you to design impactful programs and raise funds for your organization, and it’s the whole reason you’re taking on this new adventure.

-A good mission statement is specific, clear, and answers the following questions:
+A good mission statement is specific and answers the following questions:

 - Who does this nonprofit serve?